GenOL: Generating Diverse Examples for Name-only Online Learning: Experiments

-We first empirically validate the efficacy of our \frameworkname by comparing it with state-of-the-art methods in class-incremental learning (CIL) task setups.
-Beyond CIL setups, we also assess \frameworkname in multi-modal visual-concept incremental learning (MVCIL).
-In MVCIL, concepts to be learned (\eg, `ride a bike', `kick a ball') are encountered incrementally.
-To learn a concept, both positive and negative support sets are required, where the positive set contains images representing the concept, while the negative set contains images that do not.
-We consider two types of tasks that address the following queries: (1) \emph{What is the concept exclusively depicted by the positive support set?} and (2) \emph{Give a query image, does the query image belong to the positive or negative support set?}.
-We refer to these tasks as CA (Concept Answering) and P/N, respectively.
-We provide a detailed explanation of the MVCIL setup in Sec.~\ref{sec:appx:vcil}.
+\paragraph{Continual Learning Setups.} We empirically validate \frameworkname by comparing it with state-of-the-art methods in name-only class-incremental learning (CIL) and name-only multi-modal visual-concept incremental learning (MVCIL) setups~\citep{seo2023budgeted}, where class names and concepts (\eg, `ride a bike', `kick a ball') are encountered incrementally.
+MVCIL setup requires both positive and negative support sets: positive sets contain images representing the concept, while negative sets include non-representative images.
+Following~\cite{seo2023budgeted}, we consider two tasks addressing following queries: (1) Concept answering (CA) - \emph{What is the concept exclusively depicted by the positive support set?} and (2) P/N - \emph{Given a query image, does it belong to the positive or negative support set?}.
+Details of the MVCIL setup is in Section~\ref{sec:appx:vcil}.

-\paragraph{Models.} We use ResNet-18 and ImageNet-1K pretrained ViT-base as the network architecture for the CIL setup.
-For the MVCIL setup, we fine-tune the LLaVA-1.5-7B model~\citep{liu2023visual}.
-Specifically, following \citet{ye2023mplug, dong2024internlm}, we fine-tune only the pretrained projection MLP layers and LoRA adapters~\citep{hu2021lora}, keeping the LLM frozen for training efficiency.
+\paragraph{Models ($f_\theta$).} We use ResNet-18~\citep{resnet} and ImageNet-1K pretrained ViT-base~\citep{dosovitskiy2020image} as a backbone network for the CIL experiments.
+For the MVCIL experiments, we use the LLaVA-1.5-7B~\citep{liu2023visual}, fine-tuning only the projection MLP layers and LoRA adapters~\citep{hu2021lora} for training efficiency, following \cite{ye2023mplug,dong2024internlm}.
 In all experiments, we train a model with ER~\citep{rolnick2019experience}, which is a simple but strong CL method~\citep{prabhu2023computationally, seo2023budgeted}.